 St. John’s Cathedral is the oldest Western ecclesiastical building in the Far East. | Photo by iStock.com/Meinzahn

 After the lions, walk through the open-air ground floor of the HSBC Building onto Queen’s Road and you’ll see a set of stone steps called Battery Path.
 Climb these, pass the classical Former French Mission Building, and follow the signs to St. John’s Cathedral.
-This is the oldest Anglican church in the Far East, having stood for 170 years, with beautiful gothic architecture.
+This is the oldest Anglican church in this part of the world, having stood for 170 years, with beautiful Gothic architecture.
 On Wednesdays at lunch time, you can hear a free recital by the choir.

 Photo by Gregory Lane